 Skip to content

-Property Records in Montana
+How to Access Property Records in Montana

-Montana property records are essential for the state, local government, and residents.
-They perform functions like transferring property or allowing someone to build.
+Montana is a large state that produces millions of property records each year.
+These records are essential for the state, local government, and residents and perform functions like transferring property or allowing someone to build.
 They are created by attorneys, title companies, realtors, local government officials, private companies, and the courts.
+Your two primary sources for access are government and commercial sources.

 A property history search can unveil tremendous insight into a property.
 You may find more detail than you expected.
 Some of the records are very detailed, and others are sparse, and they can overlap.